-You must have applied to Goldsmiths for a PhD place (or Masters and PhD if appropriate) by 17 December 2021 (23:59pm).
+You must have applied to Goldsmiths for a PhD place (or Masters and PhD if appropriate) by 2 Dec 2022 (5pm GMT).
 You should indicate that you are interested in being considered for SeNSS ESRC funding and you are strongly encouraged to contact the relevant SeNSS pathway lead for your research area prior to making an application; these are listed below.

-You will also need to have submitted a separate funding application on the SeNSS System (HEIApply) by Tuesday 25 January 2022, 12pm.
+You will also need to have submitted a separate funding application on the SeNSS System (HEIApply) by Friday, 20 January 2023 (12:00 noon).

 How to apply